 The control software is entirely developed at Glebar and is fully customizable to address your application and process.
 The intuitive touch screen interface allows for ease of use and flexibility.
 The machine software interface was developed to allow an unskilled operator to run many high precision machines simultaneously.

+Available with a variable frequency drive on the work wheel spindle for increased wheel surface feet when running super abrasives such as vitrified CBN.
+Spindle RPM can be varied depending on the wheel type and wheel dressing parameters.
 The template tracing work wheel dresser incorporates single point dressing.
 The template tracing regulating wheel dresser allows for the dressing of shallow profiles to achieve optimal diameter and roundness accuracy.

 As with other high performance Glebar machines, the GT-610 can be fitted with robots, pick-and-place gantries, cleaning and drying stations, laser inspection systems and more to provide a truly hands-off turnkey solution for high production grinding applications that demand ultimate precision.
 OPC interfacing to supervisory plant controls is also available to gather production data and track maintenance and critical operational statistics.